baisong516/PHP-little-project-ECAR-/README.md

 The code is divided into three main parts
 The control part is mainly responsible for receiving various responses from users and providing dynamic feedback results according to their operations.
 The Model part is mainly about the definition and implementation of some methods, and the user's operation results are presented through view.

+asset document includes some css javalscript style to make the webite more beautiful

 Before you can run it, you first need to import the corresponding database file in the attachment, via localhost/phpmyadmin/  url input

 the login user username:Alice    Password:password